 In support of Spartan's mission and to encourage lifelong learning, Spartan graduates are permitted to participate in the alumni refresher program.
 Subject to space availability, graduates can audit a class they have already taken, take an updated version of a course already taken, or learn about new equipment/software within the same program.
-There is no tuition charge for graduates who participate in the alumni refresher program; however, retraining is limited to the program from which the student graduated, and other fees, laboratory supplies, books, tools, etc., may apply.
+There is no tuition charge for graduates who participate in the alumni refresher program; however, retraining is limited to the program from which the student graduated, and other fees, laboratory supplies, books, tools, insurance, etc., may apply.
 Please see the campus academic department for more information.
 Refresher training is not eligible to earn college credits, nor is it eligible for financial aid.
+Graduates who audit a course are not given final performance grades.
+Transcripts will merely indicate "AU" for an audit.